Note: Larger holdings are labeled "Collection"; smaller holdings (less than 2½ inches) are labeled "Manuscript".

 Paul Butterfield Freeland was a pastor of Presbyterian churches inOpelousas and Covington, Louisiana, as well as a genealogist and historian.
 This collection contains a large number of photographs and printed material on the cultivation and manufacturing of rice.
 Many of the photographs show rice farming, irrigation, equipment, and milling in the Crowley, Louisiana region.

-The Friends of the Humanities was established in 1989 as a nonprofit organization dedicated to enhancing the role of the interdisciplinary humanities at the University of Southwestern Louisiana (now the University of Louisiana at Lafayette) and in Acadiana.
-This collection consists of the organization’s working files such as correspondence, minutes of meetings, materials on tours and trips, etc.
+The Friends of the Humanities was established in 1989 as a non-profit organization dedicated to enhancing the role of the interdisciplinary humanities at the University of Southwestern Louisiana (now the University of Louisiana at Lafayette) and in Acadiana.
+This organization generously provides various means of support to the College of Liberal Arts and strengthens the resources of the University’s Humanities program.
+This collection consists of the organization’s working files such as correspondence, minutes of meetings, and materials on tours and trips.
+Presidents Helen Billeaud, Sylvia Bienvenu, Judith Kennedy, and Linda Alesi donated have donated portions of this collection.
+The working files are arranged chronologically.

 Photographs from Rayne’s Frog Festival, September 1980.
 No donor card.